bookchainio/steem-whitepaper/SteemWhitePaper.md

     CLR/S = 2869 bytes per week, or about 5 transactions/week per BTC

 Since R = 38 is a lower bound on the reserve ratio, CLR/S is a lower bound on the permitted bandwidth.
 This simple case study suggests a user will require at most 0.20 BTC (over $80 as of this writing) to transact once per week.
 However, this is a loose upper bound derived from the assumption that all BTC are equally mobile.
 This is not the case – users with dozens or hundreds of bitcoins do not necessarily transact dozens or hundreds of times a week!
-The “leftover” transactions that those users “should” have made will increase the reserve ratio, allowing their unused bandwidth to be “recycled” for smaller users.
+The "leftover" transactions that those users "should" have made will increase the reserve ratio, allowing their unused bandwidth to be "recycled" for smaller users.

 All of the above estimates are conservative upper bounds assuming coins and usage are distributed in a relatively flat manner.
 The reality is that heavy users, such as exchanges, have a much higher coin-to-usage ratio than lighter users, which in turn means that actual minimum balance requirements are far lower.

 ### Impact of Capacity

-Blockchain capacity isn’t necessarily capped.
+Blockchain capacity isn't necessarily capped.
 It is well within the technological capability of internet infrastructure to increase the Bitcoin block size to 10MB which in turn will reduce the minimum required balance by a factor of 10.
 While Bitcoin currently supports about 3 transactions per second, alternative implementations are capable of over 1000 transactions per second.
-This changes our conservative upper bound to 0.0006 BTC or about $0.25, meaning that an account holding $0.25 would be able to transact at least once per week on average (and likely many more times because we’re dealing with a fairly loose upper bound).
+This changes our conservative upper bound to 0.0006 BTC or about $0.25, meaning that an account holding $0.25 would be able to transact at least once per week on average (and likely many more times because we're dealing with a fairly loose upper bound).

 ### Maximum Number of Unique Users